tenforce/ember-concept-display/README.md

 Usage
 ---

 Nest the block components to declare the view of a concept.
 The components are described below.
 The list below shows a suggested nesting.

-Of course, all blocks can also be filled in with plain HTML or custom components.
+All blocks can also be filled in with plain HTML or custom components.

 * `concept-display object`
 	Wrapper for the view for a concept.
 Observes which concept `object` is selected and reloads the view on change.